Editor’s Note: This post was originally published in May 2015 and has been updated for accuracy and comprehensiveness

 The use of a pacifier sounds like a good idea and can often be seen as a magical item, especially for new parents.
 It can quiet a crying baby.
 Calm a fussy baby.
 Make a car ride bearable.
 Help a baby to sleep.

-When you’re a mom trying to implement Babywise techniques, however, a pacifier can be a downfall.
+When you’re a mom trying to implement the Babywise sleep training method, however, a pacifier can be a downfall.

 Sure, the binky helps the baby fall asleep, but then what?

 But then the moment of dread occurs.

 The pacifier falls out of baby’s mouth and BAM!
 They are awake and crying.